justjk/cowin-checker/README.md

     sudo apt-get install libnotify-bin
     ```
   - From Cowin website, find the district_id for which you want to check.
 Use browser's Developer toolbar -> Network tab for this.
-  - Inside the virtual environment, execute below command with your district_id to get the available centers.
-For example 307 is the district id for Ernakulam (Kerala)
+  - Inside the virtual environment, execute below command with relevant district_ids (comma sperated) to get the available centers.
+For example 146 is the district id for North Delhi.
+147 is for North East Delhi.
     ```
+    scrapy crawl cowin -a district_id=146
-    scrapy crawl cowin -a district_id=307
+    scrapy crawl cowin -a district_id=146,147
     ```
     If you want to filter by age, use the `age` flag as well as shown below.
 If age flag is set, centers where min age limit is <= age is considered.
     ```
-    scrapy crawl cowin -a district_id=307 -a age=33
+    scrapy crawl cowin -a district_id=146,147 -a age=33
     ```

   - If centers with vaccine availability is present, you will get a notification (Ubuntu).